Ottoman entry into World War I: Entry

 On 14 September, Enver directed Souchon to take his ships into the Black Sea and fire upon any Russian vessel that they encountered.
 That was problematic in many ways.
 The directive, which went over the head of Navy Minister Cemal Pasha, was presumably issued by Enver as acting commander-in-chief although Souchon's place in the chain of command was unclear.
 Said Halim forced a cabinet vote on the issue of Enver's directive, and it was revoked.
 At the same time, Souchon wanted to "conduct training cruises".
 Souchon complained to Wangenheim, who authorised him to approach the Ottoman government directly.
 Talks between the German admiral and Said Halim were held on 18 September.
 Said Halim, who was also assured by Wangenheim, was unhappy about this request.
 Said Halim feared that neither Souchon nor his ships were under Ottoman control.
 The British naval mission was vacated by Admiral Limpus on 15 September and it was proposed that Souchon should take over the departing admiral's role.
 In early September, a German naval mission comprising about 700 sailors and coastal defence specialists under Admiral Guido von Usedom arrived to bolster the defences of the Straits.
 As per the naval mission headed by Guido von Usedom, Souchon was to receive a one-year commission in the Ottoman Navy, which would place him directly under the orders of Cemal Pasha.
 Also, Germans were forbidden to conduct exercises in the Black Sea.

 On 24 September 1914, Admiral Souchon was commissioned in the Ottoman Navy with the rank of Vice Admiral and thus had direct command of instruments of war.
 Liman von Sanders never reached that level of independence.
 Souchon's allegiance to the Ottoman Empire was questionable, but through him Germany could use the Ottoman war machine independently.

 Said Halim brought Souchon and his ships "somewhat" under Ottoman control.
 There was an ineffective command relationship between the Ottomans and Souchon.
 Navy Minister Ahmet Cemal Pasha appropriately ignored those events in his memoir.
 Cemal Pasha also paused his memories between 12 and 30 October.

+On 22 October 1914 Enver issued a secret order to Souchon: "The Turkish fleet will secure naval mastery in the Black Sea.
+Seek the Russian navy and attack it without prior declaration of war."